Selsion/DSPMods/DSPOptimizations/README.md

 If you have any bugs or issues to report, then either contact me on discord at Selsion#0769, or raise an issue on this github page.

 ## Changelog
+- v1.0.4
+	- added multithreading for counting the number of cell points a shell would get in vanilla
+- v1.0.3
+	- moved the shell resolution panel up to fit on the screen when using a layout height of 900
 - v1.0.2
     - initial release on Thunderstore
     - fixed integer overflow bug when filling shell vertices with sails when regenerating